magdakura/product-writing/design-challenges/improve-Macys.md

 3. The amount of items is overwhelming.
 It's hard to find something that suits me.

-4. Customer Service feel like "Store Service" where they exist to help the store look good, but not help me get something that makes me look good

-5. If I find something I like, I'm not sure I'm getting the best deal, so I have to do additional research

 ## Opportunity

-How might we reframe Macy's in millennial's mind as a destination to find exactly what they are looking for?
+#### How might we reframe Macy's in millennial's mind as a destination to find exactly what they are looking for?

 Design Principles